Tempering stochastic density functional theory: Methodology

-In Eq.~\eqref{eq:Filter}, the Kohn-Sham Hamiltonian is
+In Eq.~\eqref{eq:Filter}, the Kohn-Sham Hamiltonian is:

-where $\hat{t}$ is the kinetic energy operator on the grid and $\hat{v}\!\left[n\right]\!\!\left(\boldsymbol{r}\right)$ is the density-dependent KS potential, composed of the electron-nuclei, Hartree, and exchange-correlation components.
+where $\hat{t}$ is the kinetic energy operator and $\hat{v}\!\left[n\right]\!\!\left(\boldsymbol{r}\right)$ is the density-dependent KS potential that is composed of electron-nuclei, Hartree, and exchange-correlation components.
 Eqs.~\eqref{eq: original_density}-\eqref{eq:KS-H} must be solved simultaneously to yield the self-consistent electron density.

 In sDFT, we introduce a stochastic resolution of the identity~\citep{hutchinson1990astochastic} which transforms the trace in Eq.~\eqref{eq: original_density} to an expectation value~\citep{baer2013selfaveraging}